-- 1. Encumbrance triggered by activities in the securities market:

-- · Repo and reverse repo agreements
+- Encumbrance triggered by activities in the securities market: - · Repo and reverse repo transactions

-- Repurchase transactions with Danmarks Nationalbank
+- · Repurchase transactions with Danmarks Nationalbank

 - Securities lending

 - 2. Collateral for derivative transactions:

-- CSA collateral for the market value of derivative transactions
+- · CSA collateral for the market value of derivative transactions

-- CSA collateral for the clearing of derivative transactions
+- · CSA collateral for the clearing of derivative transactions

 - 3. Other assets:

-- Collateral furnished with clearing systems
+- · Collateral furnished with clearing systems

 - · Paid-in margins and default funds

 - · Offsetting, cf. netting agreements

 - · Security provided for mortgage loans

-The primary collateral received derives from reverse repo agreements, which is lending against security - most often Danish mortgage bonds.
+The primary collateral received derives from reverse repo transactions, which is lending against security - most often Danish mortgage bonds.

-Figure 5.12 shows the asset encumbrance ratio at year-end and an average for 2022 and 2021.
+Figure 5.12 shows the asset encumbrance ratio at year-end and an average for 2023 and 2022.